Published On: Feb 08 2013 01:22:44 PM CSTUpdated On: Feb 16 2016 01:18:19 AM CST

 While you let it sink in that the Baha Men (yes, of "Who Let the Dog Out?" fame) have won a Grammy, check out some artists and bands who have never won a competitive Grammy Award.

-The R&B singer-songwriter and musician's work has earned him 16 Grammy Awards nominations, setting the record for the most nominations without a single win.
+As noted before, the R&B singer-songwriter and musician's work has earned him 16 Grammy Awards nominations, previously setting the record for most nominations without a single win before being passed by Snoop Dogg.

 The rock guitar legend has nabbed 15 Grammy nominations in his career, all but one in the Best Rock Instrumental Performance category, but has never won.